resuminator/resuminator-server/README.md

 </div>

 ## 📣 Latest Announcements
-**🆕 27-09-2021**: Resuminator is participating in [Hacktoberfest 2021](https://hacktoberfest.digitalocean.com) 🥳

-**07-09-2021**: We'll start accepting contributions once we reach 100 stars on this project 💯🌟

-## Reasons why you should try it out

-⭐ Create multiple resumes on a single account!

-⭐ What you see is what you get editor for hassle free resume building.

-⭐ Single and Two Column Resumes.

-⭐ Customize fonts, spacing, and resume colors.

-⭐ Arrange your resume layout with drag-n-drop.

-⭐ Dark Mode Support for all the late night last moment resumes!

-⭐ All features completely FREE to use.
+**🆕 04-06-2023**: Resuminator is now on limited support.
+Newer Bug report and Contribution will take time to resolve.

 ## 💝 Support this project

 Resuminator is a completely free and open source project built and maintained by a [duo](https://www.resuminator.in/about#team) from India, and is backed by our community and contributors.

 You can support the development of this project if you believe this project added value to your life or could potentially add value to the lives of others.
 Your support helps us keep the servers and domain running and covers the maintenance budget for the project.

 ### [🍕 Buy us a pizza](https://www.buymeacoffee.com/resuminator)

 ## 📔 Documentation

 You can find the documentation, wiki, and guides at [docs.resuminator.in](https://docs.resuminator.in)

 To contribute to the documentation see [resuminator/docs](https://github.com/resuminator/docs) repo

 ## 🤗 Community and Support

 We're a budding community of developers and designers.
 Resuminator believes in building in public and thrives through a community who are willing to support and contribute to Resuminator and its products.

 * Join the [Resuminator Discord Server](https://discord.resuminator.in) where we discuss design, development, product roadmaps, provide one-on-one support, and help each other out.